-You will be given the isotope injection into a vein in your arm.
-You will then have to wait for 3-4 hours before your scan is taken.
-During this waiting period you will be free to leave the hospital if you wish.
+On arrival you will be given the isotope injection into a vein in your arm.
+This injection should have no side effects.
+You will then have to wait for 2 to 3 hours before your scan is taken.
+Depending on your referral, occasionally a 5 minute scan is taken following the injection also.
+During the waiting period you will be free to leave the hospital if you wish.

-When you return, it will take approximately 30-40 minutes to complete your scan.
-You will be asked to lie on a table whilst the camera moves around your head.
+When you return, it will take approximately 30-45 minutes to complete your scan.
+You will be asked to lie on a table whilst the camera moves over your body.